chochain/eForth1/docs/README.md

     |             |      | Parameter   |      | Parameter   |
     |             |      | Field       |      | Field       |
     +-------------+      +-------------+      +-------------+

+Note: Though ATmega328p is a Little-Endian processor, eForth1 uses Big-Endian encoding for memory layout with respect to eForth tradition and future interoperability.

 #### User Variables